metio/terraform-provider-k8s/docs/data-sources/karpenter_sh_node_claim_v1_manifest.md

 - `min_values` (Number) This field is ALPHA and can be dropped or replaced at any timeMinValues is the minimum number of unique values required to define the flexibility of the specific requirement.
 - `values` (List of String) An array of string values.
 If the operator is In or NotIn,the values array must be non-empty.
 If the operator is Exists or DoesNotExist,the values array must be empty.
 If the operator is Gt or Lt, the valuesarray must have a single element, which will be interpreted as an integer.This array is replaced during a strategic merge patch.

-<a id="nestedatt--spec--kubelet"></a>
-### Nested Schema for `spec.kubelet`

-Optional:

-- `cluster_dns` (List of String) clusterDNS is a list of IP addresses for the cluster DNS server.Note that not all providers may use all addresses.
-- `cpu_cfs_quota` (Boolean) CPUCFSQuota enables CPU CFS quota enforcement for containers that specify CPU limits.
-- `eviction_hard` (Map of String) EvictionHard is the map of signal names to quantities that define hard eviction thresholds
-- `eviction_max_pod_grace_period` (Number) EvictionMaxPodGracePeriod is the maximum allowed grace period (in seconds) to use when terminating pods inresponse to soft eviction thresholds being met.
-- `eviction_soft` (Map of String) EvictionSoft is the map of signal names to quantities that define soft eviction thresholds
-- `eviction_soft_grace_period` (Map of String) EvictionSoftGracePeriod is the map of signal names to quantities that define grace periods for each eviction signal
-- `image_gc_high_threshold_percent` (Number) ImageGCHighThresholdPercent is the percent of disk usage after which imagegarbage collection is always run.
-The percent is calculated by dividing thisfield value by 100, so this field must be between 0 and 100, inclusive.When specified, the value must be greater than ImageGCLowThresholdPercent.
-- `image_gc_low_threshold_percent` (Number) ImageGCLowThresholdPercent is the percent of disk usage before which imagegarbage collection is never run.
-Lowest disk usage to garbage collect to.The percent is calculated by dividing this field value by 100,so the field value must be between 0 and 100, inclusive.When specified, the value must be less than imageGCHighThresholdPercent
-- `kube_reserved` (Map of String) KubeReserved contains resources reserved for Kubernetes system components.
-- `max_pods` (Number) MaxPods is an override for the maximum number of pods that can run ona worker node instance.
-- `pods_per_core` (Number) PodsPerCore is an override for the number of pods that can run on a worker nodeinstance based on the number of cpu cores.
-This value cannot exceed MaxPods, so, ifMaxPods is a lower value, that value will be used.
-- `system_reserved` (Map of String) SystemReserved contains resources reserved for OS system daemons and kernel memory.

 <a id="nestedatt--spec--resources"></a>